 This cake is especially easy to make using store bought angel food cake, frozen strawberries, whipped cream and jello.
 However, you can use a mix or homemade angel food cake, if you prefer.

 I love resurrecting retro desserts!
 And I pretty much consider anything with jello to be retro.
 You don't see it around much these days, but it really had its heyday in the 60's, 70's and even into the 80's, which was around the time I was introduced to this dessert.
 But what I love most about this cake is that you don't even realize it has jello in it.
 It blends so beautifully with the whipped cream, so it just tastes like cool, creamy, strawberry and cake bliss.

 Pink and red desserts also make ideal Valentine's Day desserts!
-So, if you're looking for an easy, delicious light dessert for a special occasion like Valentine's Day, Easter or Mother's Day meal, then give this Strawberry Jello Angel Food Cake a try!
+So, if you're looking for an easy, delicious light dessert for a special occasion like Valentine's Day, Easter or Mother's Day meal, then give this Strawberry Angel Food Cake with Jello a try!

 📋 Strawberry Jello Angel Food Cake Recipe

 - hand mixer

 - 1 store-bought angel food cake * or use a box mix

 - 425 gram -package frozen strawberries, thawed